The content discussed below may be difficult for some people. Please proceed with caution.

 “Holding victims responsible for their misfortune is partially a way to avoid admitting that something just as unthinkable could happen to you—even if you do everything “right.”

 We simply don’t want to imagine that this could happen, in spite of the fact that we know it does and with alarming regularity.
 So rather than confronting it head on we look for other ways around it, not in order to get to the bottom of the mystery but moreso so we can sleep better at night, knowing that the world is ordered and just.
-But in saying that, for example, Diane misinterpreted attention from Dale as romantic affection—which is the prevailing alternative theory to the sexual assault theory—are we not taking Diane’s extreme and obvious pain and suffering, ignoring the most likely root cause of it, and turning it around onto her by saying it was her misunderstanding of Cooper’s intentions that that led to her pain?
+But in saying that, for example, Diane misinterpreted attention from Dale as romantic affection—which is the prevailing alternative theory to the sexual assault theory—are we not taking Diane’s extreme and obvious pain and suffering, ignoring the most likely root cause of it, and turning it around onto her by saying it was her misunderstanding of Cooper’s intentions that led to her pain?

 We just don’t want to deal with the idea that Cooper could have raped Diane, so we jump through hoops to explain it away.